Medal for Exemplary Border Service: Second type

-The second type of this medal was awarded from 1955-56.
+The second type of this medal was awarded from 1955 to 1956.
 It is nearly identical to the first, but has no award number on the reverse and the ribbon is a lighter green.

 Third type

 The third type of this medal was worn from 1956 to 1990.
 It is round, bronze colored ferrous metal 35mm in diameter.
 The design was changed, on the obverse in the center of the medal is a 1950s border guard holding binoculars in his hands and a machine gun slung across his chest.
 Behind him and to the left is an East German border marker.
 Near the top rim is a semicircular inscription: (“Für Vorbildlichen Grenzdienst”) “For Exemplary Border Service”.
-The reverse of the medal displays the Coat of Arms of the GDR.
+The reverse of the medal displays the coat of arms of the GDR.
 This version of the medal is not numbered on the reverse.
 This medal was worn on the left upper chest suspended from a woven 21mm wide pentagonal shaped 46 x 35mm ribbon.
 The Ribbon was initially dark green later changed to lighter green shade with two perpendicular 1 mm wide red stripes spaced 1.5 mm from each edge of the ribbon.
 Berlin sculptor Fritz Schulz also designed this medal.